subsetpark/pantagruel/priv/reference.md

 ##### Membership

 `in` should be read as "in".
-It expresses set, list or domain membership;
+It expresses set, sequence or domain membership;
 `x in y` expresses that `x` is in `y`.

 ##### Conjunction